matter-labs/era-contracts/docs/gateway/contracts-review-gateway.md

 - Chains cannot yet leave the Gateway.
 Failed migration to the Gateway cannot yet be reclaimed.
 - Upgrade process, how do we upgrade to CAB bridge, to the new system contracts.
 - We had the syncLayer internal name previously for the Gateway.
 This has not been replaced everywhere yet.
+- permissions for some functions are not properly restricted yet, mostly they are missing a modifier.
+- Bridgehub setAssetHandlerAddressInitial `address sender` might be an issue.
+- MessageRoot should be renamed to MessageRootAggregator

 ![Untitled](./Hyperchain-scheme.png)